 Most schools do not consider general, unreservedly praiseworthy letters helpful.

 Access to LSAC’s Letter of Recommendation (LOR) service is included in Credential Assembly Service (CAS) registration.
-This service allows you to manage your letters of recommendation through your LSAC.org account.
+This service allows you to manage your letters of recommendation through your LSAC JD Account.

-If you use LSAC’s LOR service, your references will only need to submit their letters of recommendation once to LSAC—even if you intend to include these letters in every one of your law school applications.
-LSAC will make copies of each reference’s original letter to include in your law school reports.
+If you use LSAC’s LOR service, your references will only need to submit their letters of recommendation once to LSAC — even if you intend to include these letters in every one of your law school applications.
+LSAC will make copies of each reference’s original letter to include in your CAS Reports.

 How to Use LSAC’s LOR Service

-- In your LSAC.org account, provide the name and contact information for each of your recommenders.
+- In your LSAC JD Account, provide the name and contact information for each of your recommenders.

 - Indicate the number of letters that each recommender will submit, and describe each letter’s use (e.g., for all law schools).

 - You must assign the appropriate letters to each law school to which you’re applying (or they will not be sent).
-You can find information about each school’s requirements by clicking the “LOR Requirements” link beneath the school names on the Letters of Recommendation page of your LSAC.org account.
+You can find information about each school’s requirements by clicking the “LOR Requirements” link beneath the school names on the Letters of Recommendation page of your LSAC JD Account.

 - Submit your requests for letters by clicking the “Submit Request” buttons in your account.
-Your recommender will receive an email requesting that he or she complete and upload a letter for you.
+Your recommender will receive an email requesting that they complete and upload a letter for you.
 However, if your recommender prefers, LSAC also accepts paper letters of recommendation.

-If your recommender is submitting your letter of recommendation on paper, you must print the required LOR Form from your LSAC.org account and deliver it to your recommender.
+This is important.
+If your recommender is submitting your letter of recommendation on paper, you must print the required LOR Form from your LSAC JD Account and deliver it to your recommender.
 This form must accompany your letter of recommendation.
 Paper letters received without an accompanying LOR Form or without the recommender’s signature will be returned to the recommender.

 If your recommender is sending more than one letter for you, be sure to emphasize the importance of attaching the correct form to the corresponding letter.